 The great thing about the recommendations above is none of these even require a website domain! *woot* *woot*

 3. Ad Revenue

-To be approved for YouTube adsense you have to hit a certain amount of followers and watch time but once you hit it, YouTube can be a great passive income stream.
+To be approved for YouTube Adsense you have to hit a certain amount of followers and watch time but once you hit it, YouTube can be a great passive income stream.
 On this blog, you’ll notice I have ads.
 These ads also earn me money.
-I use google adsense but I’m hoping to move over to a more lucrative advertising platform as I grow my page views on my blog.
+I use Google AdSense but I’m hoping to move over to a more lucrative advertising platform as I grow my page views on my blog.

 Last year I hosted my very first event in the area.
 It was a lot of work but I made a nice chunk of change and I got to connect with other women in the area!
-If you’re a local influencer, you may be able to leverage your connects to host a practically free event.
+If you’re a local influencer, you may be able to leverage your connections to host a practically free event.
 You can collaborate with a venue, get food and goodie bag sponsorships from local businesses and you can market on your platform to your audience!

 Here are a few events you can throw:

 – Vision board party

 – Fitness event (ie: Yoga in the park)

 – Educational class (such as a beauty event where you show attendees how to do their makeup or a photography class where you show attendees how to take better photos!)